wasp-lang/wasp/web/docs/introduction/introduction.md

 You don't need to know what a DSL is to use Wasp, but if you are curious, you can read more about it below.
 :::

-Wasp does not match typical expectations of a web app framework: it is not a set of libraries, it is instead a programming language that understands your code and can do a lot of things for you.
+Wasp does not match typical expectations of a web app framework: it is not a set of libraries, it is instead a simple programming language that understands your code and can do a lot of things for you.

 Wasp is a programming language, but a specific kind: it is specialized for a single purpose: **building modern web applications**.
 We call such languages *DSL*s (Domain Specific Language).